 - Number of Cells: It divides into unicellular and multicellular.

-- Phylogenetic Relationship and Body Organization: Based on body organization and evolution organisms are divided into simple and complex organisms.
+- Phylogenetic Relationship and Body Organisation: Based on body organisation and evolution organisms are divided into simple and complex organisms.

 |Five Kingdoms Classification|

 Q26(NCERT): What is the criterion for classification of organisms as belonging to kingdom Monera or Protista?